-Whether you’re managing a small team, a whole department, or an entire company – asking the right check-in questions can be the difference between a status update that could have been an email, and the opportunity to clear time-wasting blockers off your team’s plate.
-But when busy professionals are hustling to stay on top of a never-ending task list, balancing 39.3 meetings/week on average, and trying to maintain their work-life balance, it’s easy for proactive question planning to be put on the backburner when that check-in meeting rolls around.
+Whether you're managing a small team, a department, or an entire company – asking the right check-in questions can be the difference between an unproductive status update meeting, or an engaged discussion that leaves your employees feeling happy, empowered, and ready to do their best work.
+But when busy professionals are juggling a massive task load, 39.3 meetings/week on average, and trying to maintain their work-life balance, it's easy for proactive question planning to be put on the back burner before their check-in meetings.

-And with a shocking 78.7% of professionals stressing about increasing workloads and less time to get everything accomplished – it’s more important than ever that managers check-in with their team to stay updated on progress, identify issues, and develop stronger relationships with your direct reports.
+And with a shocking 78.7% of professionals stressing about increasing workloads – thoughtful check-in questions are more important than ever to stay updated, identify issues, offer support, and develop stronger relationships with your team.

-So how do you start having better conversations with your team?
-In this blog post we’re going to go over best practices for checking in with your team, and look at examples of great check-in questions to use in daily standups, one-on-one meetings, and team meetings, as well as mental health check-ins and fun icebreaker questions to build rapport with your team.
+So how do you start having better conversations with your direct reports in team meetings, one-on-ones, or your daily standups?
+In this blog post, learn the best practices for checking in with your team and the 154 best check-in questions for meetings– as well as mental health check-ins and fun icebreaker questions to build rapport with your team.

 How to (effectively) check in with your team

-The purpose of asking check-in questions in meetings is to keep team leaders up to speed on the progress of projects, examine blockers the team might be facing, realign direction with objectives, and get feedback on how to better support their work.
-But when asked without a purpose, check-ins can distract employees from their focus work, negatively affect team morale, and strain the relationship between managers and direct reports.
+The purpose of asking check-in questions in meetings is to keep the team leader or project manager up to speed on the progress of projects, examine blockers, realign direction with objectives, and get feedback on how to better support their work.
+But without a clear purpose, check-in meetings can distract employees from their focus work, negatively affect team morale, and strain the relationship between managers and employees.